enisz/igdb/db/assets/templates/02-the-query-builder.md

 public function count(boolean $count = true) throws IGDBInvalidArgumentException: IGDBQueryBuilder
 ```

 This method will accept a boolean value.
-This parameter is processed **in case of a multiquery build only**.
+This parameter is used **in case of a multiquery build only**.
 If this value is `true` the response from IGDB will contain the number of records matching the filters.
 If `false` the records will be returned.

 > If the method is called without parameters, the value will be set to `true`.